-Cynthia Belliveau, Dean of Continuing and Distance Education
+Cynthia Belliveau, Ed.D., Dean of Continuing and Distance Education

 Dr. Belliveau is a faculty member in the Department of Nutrition and Food Science at the University of Vermont.
 Dr. Belliveau’s research is in food systems primarily focused on pedagogical applications in sustainability.
 As Dean of Continuing and Distance Education, she directs college and professional credit programming for college students and adults.
 Dr. Belliveau has consulted for Winrock International, US AID, and the Sri Lankan Government.
 She continues to teach undergraduates about food and cooking in the university Food Lab.

-This will be Vern’s third teaching the Plant and Soil Science course for the Food Systems Track in Oaxaca.
+Vern teaches the Plant and Soil Science course for the Food Systems track in Oaxaca.
 He is a vegetable and berry specialist at UVM.
 He also serves as coordinator of USDA’s Northeast Sustainable Agriculture Research and Education program, which annually awards nearly $4 million in grants to researchers, educators, and farmers across the 12 Northeast states.
 Vern’s areas of expertise are commercial horticulture, soil health, and organic and sustainable agriculture.

-Dr. Jean Harvey-Berino, is a Professor and Chair of the Department of Nutrition and Food Sciences and Professor in the Department of Medicine at the University of Vermont.
+Dr. Jean Harvey is a professor and Chair of the Department of Nutrition and Food Sciences and professor in the Department of Medicine at the University of Vermont.
 Her research focuses on behavioral treatments for obesity in adults and obesity prevention in children.
-As the lead researcher and founder of Vtrim, a behavioral weight loss program, Dr. Harvey-Berino has conducted numerous clinical trials in obesity treatment over the past 16 years.
+As the lead researcher and founder of Vtrim, a behavioral weight loss program, Dr. Harvey has conducted numerous clinical trials in obesity treatment over the past 16 years.
 Her current research projects include an examination of the efficacy of conducting weight loss intervention over the Internet and an investigation of changes in energy balance that might result from decreasing sedentary behavior in adults.
 Jean’s most recent national publicity was as a recipient of the 2008 James Beard Award for “The Eating Well Diet” book.

-Sergio Navarrette Pellicer is a professor, researcher and the current director at CIESAS in Oaxaca, Mexico.
-He is currently working on the National Music Project which is striving to create a database of the music and musicians found in town and church records from México, Puebla, Oaxaca Morelia, Guadalajara, Mé rida, and San Cristó bal de Las Casas including sources from the Oaxaca cathedral (1540-1858).
+Sergio Navarrette Pellicer is a professor, researcher and the current director at CIESAS (Centro de Investigaciones y Estudios Superiores en Antropología Social) in Oaxaca, Mexico.
+He is currently working on the National Music Project which is striving to create a database of the music and musicians found in town and church records from México, Puebla, Oaxaca Morelia, Guadalajara, Mérida, and San Cristóbal de Las Casas including sources from the Oaxaca cathedral (1540-1858).
 He is also working on a project focusing on the transmission and transformation process of the musical traditions of Oaxaca.

-Michael will be returning for the second year, teaching botany in Oaxaca.
+Michael teaches botany in Oaxaca.
 At UVM, Michael is a post-doc in the Plant Biology Department.
-He splits his time between doing laboratory research in Jeffords Hall, and working with botanicaly specimens in the Pringle Herbarium, which is UVM’s research museum for dried and pressed plant specimens.
-You can read more about his research and plant systematics and evolution of the PBIO website.
+He splits his time between doing laboratory research in Jeffords Hall, and working with botanical specimens in the Pringle Herbarium, which is UVM’s research museum for dried and pressed plant specimens.
+You can read more about his research and plant systematics and evolution on the PBIO website.

 In this photo, Michael is collecting fern gametophytes in a cloud forest in the Sierra Juarez near Ixtlan de Juarez north of Oaxaca city.
 You need a light because they are really small!